Complex Trauma meets Constellating Systems

 Sooo, what do my constellations look (and feel) like?

-To those, otherwise experienced/apprenticed/trained, it may be my emphasis on emergent, trauma sensitive processing that is (mostly) unorthodox.
-I do continue to respect the team of originators (including, not limited to Bert Hellinger) and the pollinators of the global spread of the phenomenon.
+To those, otherwise apprenticed / experienced /trained, it may be my emphasis on emergent, trauma sensitive processing that is (mostly) unorthodox.
+I continue to respect the team of originators (including, not limited to, Bert Hellinger) and pollinators of the global spread of the constellating phenomenon.
 I refrain, however, from orders of love as guiding lights.
 Note!
-It is not love, per see, but the implicit ‘rightness’ –even universality– of (any given!) order.
-As a side note: This, may be my refuting what my forbears abided by and passed on.
-After all, it was orders that pressed every aspect of private, social, cultural, and military live into a desired shape.
-Thye were the LIFEBLOOD of Nazi-Germany’s twelve year run on a 1000 Year Reich.)
+It is not love, per see, but an implicit ‘rightness’ –even universality– of (any given!) order.

-I choose to honour (even centre) the shattering impact of disordered love while constellating, by attending to emerging, inflicted wounds.
+In contrast, I honour (even centre) the shattering effect of disordered love by tending emerging, erstwhile inflicted, wounds.
 Many a times, I work with change seekers themselves.
-At other times, I work vicariously with their representative’s nervous system.
-In my experience (and, yes!, also my opinion) any facilitator who works with a change seekers request needs to be prepared to have a heart for complex trauma.
-The heart, of course is expressed by trauma sensitive comportment, by including and fostering the communal gift of intentional participant circle withnessing, and by respecting (while also creatively addressing) a change seekers, so far, unshakable pain.
+At other times, I work vicariously with a representative’s nervous system.
+In my experience (and, yes!, also my opinion) any facilitator who works with a change seekers request needs to have a heart for complex trauma; the trauma that dwells in their body.
+And, yes, all too often has been passed forward for generations.
+One’s heart, of course is expressed through trauma and neglect sensitive comportment.
+It is established by fostering and including engaged participant withnessing, and by carefully addressing a change seekers –so far– unshakable pain.